perladvent/perldotcom/content/article/xs-utility-routines-that-are-good-to-know.md

 This declares an XS function called `is_utf8` which accepts a scalar and returns true if the UTF-8 flag is set, or false if it isn't.

 Imagine you have some C code that only works with ASCII text, that is, single byte characters.
-You can detect incoming scalars that have the UTF-8 flag turned on with `SvUTF8`, but what do you do about it ones that have the flag?
+You can detect incoming scalars that have the UTF-8 flag turned on with `SvUTF8`, but what do you do about ones that have the flag?

 You could `croak` immediately, throwing an exception.
 Or you could try to _downgrade_ the scalar to be non UTF-8 as the string may be marked as UTF-8 but only contain ASCII compatible characters (decimal values 0-127).